MolecularCartography/Optimus/README.md

 ### Express installation (>= Windows 7 or >= OS X 10.10)

+Go to the [Releases](https://github.com/MolecularCartography/Optimus/releases) section of this repository, download a zip archive with the latest Optimus version and unpack it to any directory on your computer.
+Then, follow the instruction for your OS:

-**Windows users**: download these two files to the same directory: [win_installer.cmd](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/win_installer.cmd) and [win_core.ps1](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/win_core.ps1).
-Double-click `win_installer.cmd`, and it should install KNIME and Python automatically.
+**Windows users**: open the `installer` subdirectory and double-click `win_installer.cmd`.
+It should install KNIME and Python automatically.
 During the installation, you will be prompted to select KNIME installation directory via a graphical window.

-**OS X Users:** download [mac_installer.sh](https://raw.githubusercontent.com/alexandrovteam/Optimus/master/installer/mac_installer.sh) on your computer and execute it in terminal with `sudo bash mac_installer.sh`.
+**OS X Users:** open your Terminal, navigate to the `installer` subdirectory and execute `sudo bash mac_installer.sh`.

 **All**: After the installation has finished, and you can proceed to [Installing and updating workflow](#installing-and-updating-workflow) section.